forderud/MsiQuery/ScheduleReboot/README.txt

-Dummy installer for testing of reboot handling.
+Sample installer for testing of reboot handling.
 The installer always returns ERROR_SUCCESS_REBOOT_REQUIRED (3010) to indicate that a reboot is required to complete the install.

 Doc: https://learn.microsoft.com/en-us/windows/win32/msi/error-codes